Last Updated on

 The night market in Xian’s Muslim Quarter was my favourite part of the city.
 Spread out along several streets and alleys, you will find both souvenir and food stalls.
 Come here for dinner and try as many dishes as you can, from fried potatoes to squid on a stick.
 We also found an excellent dumpling restaurant in one of the small alleys.

-Make sure to leave some room for desert.
+Make sure to leave some room for dessert.
 I highly recommend the shaved yoghurt ice cream, but if you prefer rice cakes or fried banana, you can find them here as well.

 #3 Tandem bike on the city wall